Convergence of Policy Iteration for Entropy-Regularized Stochastic Control Problems: Policy Improvement and the Convergence of PIA

-As pointed out in Remark~\ref{rem:detour}, the ``grand plan'' set forth in Section~\ref{subsec:grand plan}, which is followed closely by the proof above, seems an overly complicated detour.
-It turns out that in order to reach the final conclusion, i.e., $\sup_{n\in\N} \| D_x v^n\|_{\Cc^1(\R^d)}<\infty$, such a detour is necessary.
+As pointed out in Remark~\ref{rem:detour}, the ``grand plan'' in Section~\ref{subsec:grand plan}, followed closely by the proof above, seems an overly complicated detour.
+Such a detour might be necessary as it turns out.

 \begin{Remark} It is tempting to prove $\sup_{n\in\N} \| D_x v^n\|_{\Cc^1(\R^d)}<\infty$ directly in the space $\Cc^1(\R^d)$.
 By using a Schauder estimate (precisely for the second inequality below), one gets